 December 27, 1571

-Johannes Kepler born in Weil der Stadt, Germany, in 1571.
+Birth of Johannes Kepler in Weil der Stadt, Germany, in 1571.
 He studied at the University of Tübingen.
 While a student he became convinced that Copernicus had been correct in his astronomical system.
 Early on he rejected the idea that the stars and planets can influence human lives.
 He developed the idea that the planets moved in elliptical orbits around the sun.
 In 1620 during the witch hunting craze, Kepler’s mother was accused of witchcraft.
 Fortunately he was able to use his influence and position to save her from torture and death.

 December 27, 1896